There’s a lot to consider when comparing the pros and cons of baths and showers. Is one better than the other?

 For families with young children, a bathtub for washing littlies is indispensable.
-Inset styles are flexible in terms of the surround, giving the option to build in an island seat for a comfortable place to sit.
-They’re also easier on the budget and a dream to clean, especially if positioned against the wall.
-For a statement piece, it’s hard to beat a freestanding bath, be it claw-foot for that classic feel or the organic curves of a stone tub to create a spa-like space or a circular tub, for a similar wow-factor and stunning centred in a large room.
+Inset styles are flexible in terms of the surround, easier on the budget and a dream to clean, especially if positioned against the wall.
+Try the Kaldewei ‘Puro’ bath from E&S Trading.
+For a statement piece, it’s hard to beat a freestanding bath, be it claw-foot for that classic feel or the organic curves of a stone tub to create a spa-like space.
+Mondella’s new 1500mm circular tub, from Bunnings, has similar wow-factor and would look stunning centred in a large room.
 Models with a thin profile are having a moment and work well in smaller spaces.
 The downside with some tubs is they can chip and scratch, so consider which finish offers durability.

 Whether you opt for a shower or bath, introduce beautiful elements to make your bathroom an idyllic escape.
 “Create a sensory experience with scented candles, lots of natural light, finishes like stone and timber, and living greenery,” suggests designer Darren James of Darren James Interiors.

 Go petite Create a big statement in a smaller bathroom with a wonderfully deep option like the Kado ‘Lux’ Petite freestanding bath, suggests Reece bathroom marketing leader Daniela Santilli.
 Pair it with accent black tapware, or keep the look classic with timeless white and chrome.